imWildCat/flutter-docset/README.md

 Please note that is docset is not very optimal because the `dashing.json` is not perfectly written.
 Futher help needed.

+## This project is being merged into the official Fluuter repository

+Good news!
+This repo is going to be merged into the official Fluuter repository.
+For more details, please read: [https://github.com/flutter/flutter/pull/24374](https://github.com/flutter/flutter/pull/24374).

 ## How to use

 Open `Preferences` of the Dash menu, then navigate to the `Downloads` tab.
 After that, click the + button at the bottom of the window.
 Add this URL for 'Docset Feed URL':